Potato Bread

 Several times a week for lessons, meetings and appointments, we head “into the city”.
 Now this city isn’t a big city as some of you I’m sure are used to, but for this country girl, some one-way streets, tall buildings and local shops make up “the city”.

 Every time we drive into the city we pass by a bread bakery.
-Sometimes this is an unnoticeable thing, but when they are actively baking bread, everyone in the car swoons over the aroma.
+When they are actively baking bread, everyone in the car swoons over the aroma.
 And if the dogs happen to be in the car with us?
 You can bet they get woken up instantly at that delicious fresh-bread smell.

 It never fails then, that several times a week I am craving homemade bread.
 Too many times we’ve come home from dance class and within 5 minutes I’m scouring my grandma’s old cookbooks for a new bread recipe to try.
-That’s how I stumbled up on this potato bread recipe.
+That’s how I stumbled up on this old fashioned Potato Bread Recipe.

 About this Potato Bread Recipe